NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Metadata Files

 The GDC API accepts project metadata in JSON and TSV formats for the purpose of creating entities in the GDC Data Model.
-This includes clinical and biospecimen metadata such as disease name and stage, patient age, sample type, and certain details about the types of data collected.
+This includes clinical and biospecimen metadata such as tumor classification, age at diagnosis, sample type, and details about the available data files.
 Upon successful data submission and project release, this metadata is indexed and becomes available for queries by data users via the GDC Data Portal and the GDC API.
 Before submitting metadata files:

 * Review the [GDC Data Model](../../Data/Data_Model/Data_Model.md) and the [GDC Data Dictionary](/Data_Dictionary/) to understand accepted metadata elements.
 * Download metadata submission templates from the [GDC Data Dictionary](/Data_Dictionary/).